Jimadine/chrome-ext-twitter2nitter/README.md

 # Twitter2Nitter

 Yet another Twitter/X redirection browser extension.
-Free and unencumbered.
-Includes an Options page where you may set a different URL to redirect to.
+Free, unencumbered and minimalist.
+Includes an Options page where you may set a different Nitter URL to redirect to.